 Nearly 20 years after the Music City Miracle, the Buffalo Bills are returning to the scene of the crime to face the Tennessee Titans in Week 5.
 Kickoff is scheduled for 1:00 EST on Sunday, October 6 at Nissan Stadium in Nashville.
 Fans in local markets can watch the game on CBS.

-Oddsmakers list the Titans as 3.5-point favorites on the road with an over/under of 39 points.
-Click here to see a full list of this Week 5 NFL betting odds.
+Oddsmakers list the Titans as 3-point home favorites with an over/under of 39 points.
+Click here to check out a full list of this week’s NFL betting odds.

 Buffalo’s undefeated run came to an end last week when they played the Patriots.
 However, the Bills beat the spread and gave the Pats all they could handle, out-gaining them by more than 150 yards.
 Alas, it was four Buffalo turnovers and a blocked punt returned for a touchdown that cost the Bills in a 16-10 loss.

 Despite the loss, the Bills have to be happy with a 3-1 start to the season.
 Buffalo also has a three-game homestand lined up after this week’s trip to Nashville, giving the Bills a great chance to get back on track.
 If they can steal another win on the road this week, Buffalo will be in great shape moving forward.

 As for the Titans, they are surely feeling better about themselves after last week’s 24-10 win over the Falcons.
 Tennessee was approaching the danger zone after back-to-back losses to the Colts and Jaguars.
 But a road win over the Falcons to get back to 2-2 is just what they needed.